 Baltic herring research

-The Baltic herring project focuses on the reproductive biology of the Baltic herring (Clupea harengus) and processes and factors affecting the fish in the northern Baltic Sea.
+The Baltic herring research project focuses on the reproductive biology of the Baltic herring (Clupea harengus membras) and processes and factors affecting the fish in the northern Baltic Sea.
 The research started at the University of Turku (Archipelago Research Institute and the Department of Biology) in the beginning of the 1980s.
 Since then, the research on herring has continued in the form of several scientific and monitoring sub-projects, which have been carried out in the Archipelago Sea area and especially in the vicinity of the city of Turku, where some of the major reproductive areas of herring are situated.
-As a result, the project now maintains several unique long-term data sets on herring, which have been collected by sampling the spawning fish and by monitoring the spawning beds by scuba diving.
+As a result, the project has accumulated and now maintains several unique long-term data sets on herring, which have been collected by sampling the spawning fish and by monitoring the spawning beds by scuba diving.
 During the project’s almost four-decade long history, environmental conditions at the spawning area have changed considerably, e.g. due to eutrophication and decreasing salinity, which gives us means to study how herring survives in the changing conditions of the Baltic Sea.

 The Baltic herring research project has been supported by